mgkang0206/Group-MadLibs/readme.md

 - Program should function as the previous lab when a mablib is chosen

 **Bonus:**
-- Allow madlibs to be added to the listview
+- Allow new madlibs to be added to the listview
 - Make the computer read the madlib aloud when a button is clicked
 - Make the computer's voice customizeable so the user can listen to his/her madlib spoken in different ways